 Released by MADHOUSE Inc. in 2009, Aoi Bungaku is an anime series that features short stories adapted from Japanese literature.
-It has an interesting art style with character designs created by famous manga artists Takeshi Obata (Death Note), Taito Kubo (Bleach), and Takeshi Konomi (The Prince of Tennis).
+It has an interesting art style with character designs created by famous manga artists Takeshi Obata (Death Note), Tite Kubo (Bleach), and Takeshi Konomi (The Prince of Tennis).

 Here are the Japanese literary classics and authors introduced in the anime series:

 Published in 1948, “No Longer Human” chronicles the life of its main character, Oba Yozo, a struggling young man from a wealthy family who puts on a smile on his face to hide his feeling of detachment from the society.
 The somber and psychological story, which includes the element of suicide, convinces many readers that this work reveals the author’s mental state at the time of writing.

 After several attempts, Osamu Dazai took his own life in 1948, right after this book got published.

 Sakaguchi Ango, born Sakaguchi Heigo, grew up in the middle of the war, influencing his point of view.
 He also wrote the essay “Discourse on Decadence.”

 While most people admire the cherry blossoms for its beauty, Sakaguchi Ango feared them after witnessing people being burned to death under a cherry tree.
 Released in 1947, his short story “In the Forest, Under Cherries in Full Bloom (Sakura no Mori no Mankai no Shita)” centers on Shigemaru, a forest bandit whose life changes after rescuing a mysterious woman from the city.

 Born Natsume Kinnosuke, Natsume Soseki is often regarded as the greatest novellist in modern Japanese history.